Oval Solitaire

 A custom ring does not have to be complicated.
 The work is deciding what needs to be selected, what can be modified, and what must be built.

-Compare natural and laboratory-grown diamonds by shape, face-up appearance, proportions, origin, and budget fit.
+Compare natural and lab-grown diamonds by shape, face-up appearance, proportions, origin, and budget fit.
+By eye, not just by report.

 Start from a strong foundation when it exists, then adjust prongs, profile, metal, side detail, or band fit.